What are the Steps in the Accounting Process?

 #3 – Posting in the Ledger

-After recording the transaction in the Journal, the individual accounts are then posted in the general ledgerGeneral LedgerA general ledger is a book of accounts that records the everyday business transactions in separate ledger accounts.
-The entries made in a ledger can be verified by getting a NIL balance on summing up all the ledger account amounts in the trial balance..
-This helps the owner/accountant to know the balance of each account individually.
-For example, all the debits and credits of the bank account are transferred to the ledger account, which helps to know the increase and decrease in bank balance during a period, and finally, we can determine the ending bank balance from it.
+After recording the transaction in the Journal, the individual accounts are then posted in the general ledgerGeneral LedgerA general ledger is an accounting record that compiles every financial transaction of a firm to provide accurate entries for financial statements.
+The double-entry bookkeeping requires the balance sheet to ensure that the sum of its debit side is equal to the credit side total.
+A general ledger helps to achieve this goal by compiling journal entries and allowing accounting calculations. . t helps the owner/accountant know each account’s balance individually.
+For example, all the debits and credits of the bank account are transferred to the ledger account, which helps to know the increase and decrease in bank balance during a period.
+Finally, we can determine the ending bank balance from it.

 #4 – Unadjusted Trial Balance